About Me

 🌎 Who I Am

 For nearly 30 years, I worked as a geography teacher at an integrated junior and senior high school.
-Education was more than a job—it was a passion.
+Education was more than a job to me—it was a calling.

-I also led various international programs, including homestay exchanges and study tours to the United States 🇺🇸, the Philippines 🇵🇭, Taiwan 🇹🇼, and New Zealand 🇳🇿.
+I also coordinated various international programs, including homestay exchanges and study tours to the United States 🇺🇸, the Philippines 🇵🇭, Taiwan 🇹🇼, and New Zealand 🇳🇿.

-Watching students grow in unfamiliar environments inspired me to do the same—to get out of my own comfort zone.
+Watching students grow through unfamiliar experiences inspired me to do the same—to step out of my own comfort zone and embrace the wider world.

 🚲 What I Love

-This blog is where I share stories and tips that made my life richer—through travel, cycling, and life experiences.
+This blog is where I share the stories, discoveries, and practical tips that have enriched my life—through travel, cycling, and everyday adventures.

-- Travel essentials that made a real difference
+• Travel essentials that truly made a difference

 💐 Why “Lupinus”?